ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 df4['active'] = df4['positive'] - df4['death'] - df4['recovered']
 ```

-Now, after calculating active column, I want to plot active cases instead of death.
-So, I go to previous cell and replace `death` by `active` and generate the plot.
+Now, after calculating the active column, I want to plot active cases instead of death.
+So, I go to the previous cell and replace `death` by `active` and generate the plot.

 In [25]: df4['~~death~~'].plot()